55 Feng1 豐

 The 1st line

-Text: (The subject is) meeting with its chief counterpart (配主); although (they are) equivalent (旬) (in strength), (there will be) no fault (or calamity); to go forward (and) what is advocated lies beyond.
+The subject is meeting with its chief counterpart (配主); although they are equivalent (旬) in strength, there will be no fault (or calamity).
+To go forward and what is advocated lies beyond.

 Line 1 arrives at Feng and intends to achieve its grand and abundant state.
 It encounters a challenge from its chief match.
 Although they are equivalent in strength, there will be no fault or calamity in their getting along.
 Conversely, this will facilitate a realisation of what is intended. 配pei4 (match) 主zhu3 (primary), the chief counterpart, is one’s equal who provides helpful resistance. 旬xun2 signifies 徧bian4 (widespread) as well as ten days; it is annotated here as even or equal (均jun1) as in far-reaching.

-Commentary on the image: Although (they are) equivalent (in strength), (there will be) no fault (or calamity); (however) it will be calamitous if one side is excessive.
+Commentary on the image: Though they are equivalent in strength, there will be no fault (or calamity).
+It will be calamitous if one side is excessive.

-Should line 4 be a weak feminine, and line 1 go upward to overtake line 4, the hexagram would become Xiao Guo (60), a little excess.
+Should line 4 be a weak feminine and line 1 go upward to overtake it, the hexagram would become Xiao Guo (60), a little excess.
 There ascent represents adversity for a fledging bird learning to flying.
 Should line 1 be weak and feminine with line 4 coming down to subdue it, the hexagram would change to Ming Yi, brightness being tarnished (36), with the sun sinking into the earth.

-Enlightenment through nine one: to act in accordance with that above (i.e. line 4 in the upper trigram Zhen) to achieve what is intended within one's own domain (like line 1 acting within the lower trigram).
+Enlightenment through nine one: to act in accordance with that above (i.e. line 4 in the upper trigram Zhen) and achieve what is intended within one's own domain (like line 1 acting within the lower trigram).
 One encounters a rival of equal strength.
 There will be no calamity or fault in their getting along.
 One can use it as the driving force to undertake what is intended, as competition on an equal basis facilitates achievement of the grand and abundant state.
-The hexagram that appears while this line is activated is Xiao Guo (62), a little excess.
-Here it is advised to keep a low profile like a fledging bird flying low.
+The hexagram that appears when this line is activated is Xiao Guo (62), a little excess, where it is advised to keep a low profile like a fledging bird flying low.

 The 2nd line

-Text: Feng (the grand and abundant state) is shaded (by a blind) (豐其蔀); the polestar is seen at midday (日中見斗); going forward incurs a suspicious frame of mind; (the subject ought) to possess sincerity and trust (and) radiate like (trigram Li), (which is of) auspiciousness.
+Feng (the grand and abundant state) is shaded by a blind (豐其蔀); the polestar is seen at midday (日中見斗).
+Going forward incurs a suspicious frame of mind; the subject ought to possess sincerity and trust and radiate like trigram Li, which is of auspiciousness.